hadyhelal/hadyhelal/README.md

 ## About me 😄
 * 💻 One line of code at a time

-* 🌱 I’m currently learning Advanced Design Pattern in Swift
+* 🌱 I’m currently learning OOD with SOLID Principles

 * ⚙️ Solving Problems

-* 👨‍ I’m looking for Internship
+* 👨‍ Swifter

 * 🎮 Gamer